Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-ember/gt_flexberry-ember-case-02.en.md

 ---
-title: Option 2 - `Спортшкола`
+title: Option 2 - «sport school»
 keywords: Tasks
 sidebar: guide-tasks_sidebar
 toc: true
 permalink: en/gt_flexberry-ember-case-02.html
 lang: en
 autotranslated: true
-hash: e4903bb7a6921e2b094d910d517133ee380c59e12ba182db6649400226af08ff
+hash: 30704921b0996005c0282048a3bae25bf30190c70b6b15c71e9a97c453b7bccf
 summary: the Variant end-to-end specifications for the design and development using the framework Flexberry Ember
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Спортшкола`.
+In the framework of the practical part of the course you will have developed end-to-end example: application» «sport school.

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.